 Why Destination Brands Need Different Rules Than Consumer Brands

 Consumer brand thinking says: control every touchpoint.
-Destination brand thinking says: create a framework strong enough to hold together without controlling every detail.
+Destination brand thinking says: build a framework strong enough to hold together without controlling every detail.
+Those are very different design problems, and they call for a different kind of strategic work.

-A destination brand often has dozens of stakeholders.
-Consider a public venue district like those managed by municipal improvement districts or tourism boards:
+Consider a public venue district managed by a municipal improvement district or tourism board.
+The stakeholder map typically includes:

 - Property owners who care about values and tax rates